mindfulness-at-the-computer/mindfulness-at-the-computer/README.md

 Social: [**Gitter chat**](https://gitter.im/mindfulness-at-the-computer/Lobby)

+*This project is beginner-friendly:* You can ask for help in the gitter chat room and we will try to help you.
+Also we try to provide documentation useful for newcomers

 ## Developer documentation

 Most documents are located in the [docs directory](docs/).
 There's also a [wiki](wiki) that is open for editing